-The Juul May Be Life Changing For Adults Trying To Quit Smoking But A Threat To Children
+Juul May Be Life Changing For Adults Trying To Quit Smoking, But A Threat To Children

 The Food and Drug Administration has long been after Juul due to the widespread rise in minors getting addicted to nicotine.
 The FDA has even threatened to ban flavored pods altogether to make these products less appealing to young people.

 But not everyone wants restrictions to be placed on these products, especially adults that have found success in using them to quit smoking.
-Chantel Williams of Portland, Oregon said that the device was essentially a lifesaver for her.
+Chantel Williams of Portland, Oregon, said that the device was essentially a lifesaver for her.
 She’d tried everything from gums to patches and even other brands of electronic cigarettes to kick the habit.
 In the end it was the Juul that did the job.

 “I look better.
 I feel better and I don’t smell.
-It’s fantastic,”she said.
+It’s fantastic,” she said.

 Dr. Nancy Rigotti, a tobacco treatment specialist at Harvard Medical School, said that this is what makes the Juul issue so controversial.

-“That’s the trouble with Juul: It’s probably the worst for kids but it might be the best for adult smokers.”
+“That’s the trouble with Juul: It’s probably the worst for kids but it might be the best for adult smokers,” she said.